 Oreo maker Mondelez hit with $366 million antitrust fine by EU

-The European Union slapped a 337.5 million euro ($366 million) fine Thursday on Mondelez, the U.S. confectioner behind major brands including Oreo, for restricting sales of products within the 27-country bloc.
+The European Union slapped a 337.5 million euro ($366 million) fine Thursday on Chicago-based Mondelez, the confectioner behind major brands including Oreo and Toblerone, for forcing consumers to pay more by restricting cross-border sales.

 Mondelez, formerly called Kraft, is one of the world's largest producers of chocolate, biscuits and coffee, with revenue of $36 billion last year.